pocolocosv/weliyek/readme.md

 - weliyek/lib/src/test/java/welikey.ketza.util.array.DynamicByteArrayTest.java
 - weliyek/lib/src/test/java/weliyek.amat2.protocol.filter.FilterBuilderTest.java

 To run the test, clone this Git repo and import the code as a Gradle project.
-TWo projects then should be available, weliyek and lib.
+Two projects then should be available, weliyek and lib.
 Gradle should retrieve all necessary dependencies automatically.
 Once that's done, the unit tests above can be executed as JUnit tests.
 This has been tested only in Eclipse.